 How To Recover Unnatural Links Penalty For Your Website

 Every search engine optimization (SEO) expert wants backlinks because they help improve a website’s search engine rankings.
 However, not all backlinks are good.
-Some might actually get you in trouble with Google.
+Some might get you in trouble with Google.
 When that happens, you will need a recovery plan.

 In this article, we’ll look at the bad backlinks and how you can recover from the Google Penguin algorithm penalty so your site doesn’t sink deeply into rankings.
 This article specifically looks at a manual action called unnatural links to your website.

 But first, let’s give a little more background information for those who are new to the topic.Bad backlinks

 SEO spammers will often use sneaky methods to build backlinks in an attempt to trick the Google algorithm into thinking that a website deserves a high position in the SERPs.
 Alas, the good guys at Google are not fooled so easily.

 When Google determines that your website has spammy backlinks on it, it will be placed under manual action.
-That basically means that the site is no longer popular with the search engine giant and it will be demoted or removed entirely from search results pages.
+That means that the site is no longer popular with the search engine giant and it will be demoted or removed entirely from search results pages.

 They know well that if they create spammy links pointing at their competitors, then Google can take notice and potentially take manual action on the website.
 When that happens, they’ll have one less website to compete in the SERPs.

-Dr. Pete Meyers has discussed a number of factors that can lead to a manual penalty for unnatural links featured in his recent post on SEOmoz:
+Dr. Pete Meyers has discussed several factors that can lead to a manual penalty for unnatural links featured in his recent post on SEOmoz: